transparency-certified/trace-model/README.md

 ## Setup the environment

+First pull the parent image from Docker Hub using the `make pull-parent` command and build this REPRO's Docker image using the `make build-image` command (or the shorthand `image`).

-First start the REPRO in interactive mode using the `make start-repro` command (or the shorthand `make start`).
+Then start the REPRO in interactive mode using the `make start-repro` command (or the shorthand `make start`).

-Then Install the related Python packages using the `pip install .` command.
+Next, install the related Python packages using the `pip install .` command.

 Finally, exit the REPRO using the `exit` command.